WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

 ### Local JSONs
-Because we discovered during the build of the app that data was missing that was necessary to build the desired features, we wrote this ourselves based on information on several websites of the AUAS such as Brightspace and MijnHvA.
-Because we wrote this data ourselves, we did not have to manipulate this.
+When we were building the app we discovered some data was missing that was necessary to build the desired features, we wrote this ourselves based on information on several websites of the HvA such as Brightspace and MijnHvA.
+Because we wrote this data ourselves, we did not have to manipulate it.

 The JSONs we wrote ourselves contain data from:
 * Course overview
 * Study results and progress
-* Urgent notices
+* Urgent announcements/notifications
 * Information about all external websites of the HvA

 <details><summary>Example: JSON Reader</summary>